Lisa Moorish: Origins

 Moorish was born in Walworth, but grew up in Brixton, South London.
-She is mixed race: her father Henry Watt is a black Jamaican "mixed with Irish, Scottish, Asian", whilst her mother Iris is English and from Middlesbrough.
+She is mixed race; her father Henry Watt is a black Jamaican "mixed with Irish, Scottish, Asian", whilst her mother Iris is English and from Middlesbrough.
 They met in a Hammersmith club.

 Music career

 Moorish began her musical career in 1989, aged 17, when she signed to Jive Records.
-She released two singles with Jive, but they were not hits and she was dropped.
+She released two singles with Jive, although a huge club and dance chart hit, they were not commercial hits and she was dropped.
 In 1991 she released two singles with Polydor, but again commercial success eluded her.
 Signing to Go!
-Discs in the mid 1990s yielded an album (I've Gotta Have It All, 1996), as well as a collaboration with George Michael on a version of his Wham! hit "I'm Your Man", but neither achieved much success.
+Discs in the mid-1990s yielded an album (I've Gotta Have It All, 1996), as well as a collaboration with George Michael on a version of his Wham! hit "I'm Your Man".

 In 1995, Moorish performed backing vocals on an acoustic version of the Oasis song "Fade Away" for the Warchild charity album.

-In 1996, Moorish provided backing vocals on Northern Irish indie band Ash's hit single, "Oh Yeah", which reached No. 6 in the UK Singles Chart.
+In 1996, Moorish provided backing vocals on Northern Irish indie band Ash's hit single, "Oh Yeah", which reached number 6 on the UK Singles Chart.

 In the early 2000s, Moorish was a member of indie band, Kill City.
 They were a four-piece consisting of Moorish, fellow songwriter "Welsh" Pete Jones on bass and guitarists Tom Bowen and Stuart Le Page.
 In 2004, they released their debut EP White Boys, Brown Girl on Alan McGee's Poptones label.
-Nash Gierak (Mower) joined the new line-up on bass in 2004–2006, alongside Tom Lindley and Pete Denton (The Kooks) on guitar.
+Nash Gierak (Mower) joined the new line-up on bass in 2004–2006, alongside Tom Lindley and Pete Denton (the Kooks) on guitar.

 In December 2003, Moorish recorded a cover of "Fairytale of New York" with Johnny Borrell on BBC Radio 6 Music.
 She has frequently performed with Drew McConnell.
-In 2006, Moorish appeared on the "Strummerville" charity single, a cover of The Clash's "Janie Jones" which peaked at No. 17 in the UK Singles Chart.
+In 2006, Moorish appeared on the "Strummerville" charity single, a cover of the Clash's "Janie Jones" which peaked at number 17 on the UK Singles Chart.